Miettine/ClassicCarChain/README.md

 - Any web browser

-##Instructions

-1) Clone this repository to your computer.
+## Instructions

-2) Make sure that the application's web3 has a provider.
+1) Make sure that the application's web3 has a provider.

-2.1) If you are aiming to remotely contact a geth-node on another computer, you will need to modify the code a little bit.
-In your local repository, Go to \ClassicCarChain\Meteor\ClassicCarChain\client\lib\01-start.
+1.1) If you are aiming to remotely contact a geth-node on another computer, you will need to modify the code a little bit.
+In your local repository, Go to \ClassicCarChain\client\lib\ethereum\02-second\01-start.
 Modify the file 01-init.js and change the address of the web3-provider into the address where your remote geth-node is running.
 (This functionality is untested)

-2.1)  If you only wish to run this application locally, start a geth-executable or testrpc on your local machine.
+1.2)  If you only wish to run this application locally, start a geth-executable or testrpc on your local machine.

-3) Deploy the contract into the network one way or another.
+2) Deploy the contract into the network one way or another.
 You may use web3, ethereum wallet, mist, the truffle framework's deployer or whatever you wish.
 When the contract is deployed, **copy its address**.

-4) Using the command line, navigate into the folder Meteor/ClassicCarChain/ in this repository.
+3) Using the command line, navigate into the folder Meteor/ClassicCarChain/ in this repository.
 Start meteor.

-5) In a web-browser, go to the address http://localhost:3000/<address>/contract/ Paste your contract address into '<address>'.
+4) In a web-browser, go to the address http://localhost:3000/<address>/contract/ Paste your contract address into '<address>'.

-6) Enjoy!
+5) Enjoy!